Tips for Teaching Multiple Delivery Courses with Remote Learners

 - Test audio, video, and screen-sharing options as you prepare for class.

-- Preload all necessary files and open web links in separate browser tabs.
+- Preload all necessary files and open web links in your Bb site whenever possible for easy access and reference.

 - Have notes next to you, and bookmark anything you need for quick access or reference.

-- Clear your desktop of unnecessary files, browser tabs, or open applications.
+- If using your computer, clear your desktop of unnecessary files, browser tabs, or open applications.

 WELCOME Students and Remind Students to Mute